open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 ## Getting Started

 To get started, you will need to create an account on OpenSauced.
-You can do this by visiting the [app.opensauced.pizza](https://app.opensauced.pizza) and clicking the "Connect with GitHub" button.
+You can do this by visiting [app.opensauced.pizza](https://app.opensauced.pizza) and clicking the "Connect with GitHub" button.
 You will be prompted to sign in with your GitHub account.
 Once you have signed in, you will be redirected to the OpenSauced dashboard.
 The best place to get started is by creating your profile.

 ## Creating Your Profile